pork apples and onions in a slightly sweet cider sauce served

 Prepare the ingredients

-Core and slice the apples into slices about 1/4 inch thick.
+Core and slice the apples 1/2 inch thick wedges.
 You don’t need to peel the skin off the apple.
 It adds a little bit of color and nutrition to the finished dish.

 Time to start cooking